-The Government of Jamaica pointed out that bags used for packaging and maintaining public health or food safety standards will not be banned.
-This applies to plastics that are essential for the maintenance of food and safety standards and include plastics used to package raw meat, flour, sugar, rice and baked goods, such as bread.
+All businesses and consumers must be fully compliant with the measures under the third phase of the ban on single-use plastics by June 2021 Plastic Ban-Third Phase.
+The GoJ pointed out that bags used for packaging and maintaining public health or food safety standards will not be banned.
+This applies to plastics that are essential for the maintenance of food and safety standards and include plastics used to package raw meat, flour, sugar, rice, and baked goods, such as bread.
 In some instances, the use of plastic bags will be allowed.
-However, manufacturers must apply to the National Environment and Planning Agency (NEPA) for exemptions.
+However, manufacturers will have to apply to the National Environment and Planning Agency (NEPA) for exemptions.